Tactics for Improving Least Squares Estimation: Numerical Experiments

-Figure \ref{quantile}, \ref{l2e}, and \ref{logistic} summarize our computational experiments.
+Figures \ref{quantile}, \ref{l2e}, and \ref{multinomial} summarize our computational experiments.
 All experimental results are averaged over 50 random replicates.
 Figure \ref{quantile} shows that MM converges to the same objective as \texttt{conquer}, certifying the correctness of our implementation.
-However, as demonstrated in the left panel of figure \ref{quantile}, MM can be 3 to 7 times faster than \texttt{conquer}.
-In $\text{L}_2\text{E}$ regression, figure \ref{l2e} demonstrates that double majorization is nearly 10 times faster than weighted least squares.
-The right panel of figure \ref{l2e} shows that the estimation error $\| \hat{\bbeta} - \bbeta^* \|_2$ of the $\text{L}_2\text{E}$ estimator is much smaller than that of least squares, confirming the robustness of $\text{L}_2\text{E}$.
-Figure \ref{logistic} shows that MM converges to the same loglikelihood as \texttt{glmnet}, but can be 3 times faster for logistic regression and 10 times faster for multinomial regression.
-To our surprise, \texttt{glmnet} often fails to converge for $p>150$ in multinomial regression.
-Figure \ref{logistic} consequently only show results for $p = 30, 60, \dots, 150$.
-When \texttt{glmnet} does converge, our converged loglikelihoods match its converged loglikelihoods.
-These results highlight MM's efficiency in computing common statistical estimators with no compromise in accuracy.
+However, as demonstrated in the left panel of Figure \ref{quantile}, MM can be 2 to 3 times faster than \texttt{conquer}.
+In $\text{L}_2\text{E}$ regression, Figure \ref{l2e} demonstrates that double majorization is over 10 times faster than weighted least squares.
+The right panel of Figure \ref{l2e} shows that the estimation error $\| \hat{\bbeta} - \bbeta^* \|_2$ of the $\text{L}_2\text{E}$ estimator is much smaller than that of least squares, confirming the robustness of $\text{L}_2\text{E}$.
+Figure \ref{multinomial} shows that MM converges to the same log-likelihood as \texttt{glmnet}, but can be over 400 times faster for unpenalized multinomial regression.
+This speedup is attributable to the update rule \eqref{multinomialupdate}, which yields highly efficient updates by reducing the dimension of the normal equations.
+We note that unpenalized multinomial regression can be useful in constructing likelihood-ratio tests.
+Taken together, these results highlight MM's ability to compute common statistical estimators with high efficiency and no compromise in accuracy.